 “I’m only rich because I know when I’m wrong…I basically have survived by recognizing my mistakes.”

 Understanding that he was not always right enabled him to cut losses short and position size right.
-This is a major problem with Forex traders.
-The normal trader always wants to be right, this creates psychological biases which overshadow cognitive errors that the trader makes.
+This is a significant problem with Forex traders.
+The average trader always wants to be right, this creates psychological biases which overshadow cognitive errors that the trader makes.
 E.g. Not following rules correctly or holding onto losing positions.

 “My approach works not by making valid predictions but by allowing me to correct false ones.”